PropertyInfo

 §property_name: StringName

-The name of this property in Godot.
+The name of this property as it appears in Godot’s object system.

 §hint_info: PropertyHintInfo